-This course was designed to help parents and provide insights so that they can better understand how to support their children.
-This can be a challenge for any parent as the child grows to adolescence.
+This course was designed to help parents by providing valuable insights so that they can better understand how to support their children.
+This can be a challenge for any parent as the child grows in to adolescence.

 In this course, Bob Wilkie and Shawn O’Grady dive into Maslow’s hierarchy of needs.
 The work of Abraham Maslow was groundbreaking, and some was based on his work with the Indigenous groups in Southern Alberta.
 His work changed how society addressed psychological issues and provided a new framework of how to heal and overcome mental health issues.

 In sport, there are many new challenges that a young person and their family faces.
 This means that often the needs can go unfulfilled.
 This will trigger feelings that change behaviour.